 Instructions

-- Combine the cracked wheat and boiling water and set aside until cooled and most of the water has been absorbed.3 ½ ounces cracked wheat, 8 ounces boiling water
+- Combine 3 ½ ounces cracked wheat and 8 ounces boiling water and set aside until cooled and most of the water has been absorbed.

-- In the bowl of a stand mixer or in a large mixing bowl, combine the starter, ¼ cup of water and a ½ cup bread flour and mix to form a thick batter.
-Cover the bowl and let the batter rest for 30-60 minutes.8 ounces active sourdough starter, 2 ounces warm water, 5 ounces bread flour
+- In the bowl of a stand mixer or in a large mixing bowl, combine 8 ounces active sourdough starter, 2 ounces warm water and a ½ cup (2 1/2 oz) bread flour and mix to form a thick batter.
+Cover the bowl and let the batter rest for 30-60 minutes.

-- Add the cracked wheat along with the soaking water, the salt, honey and whole wheat flour.
-Mix to combine.1 teaspoon salt, ¾ ounce honey, 5 ounces whole wheat flour
+- Add the cracked wheat along with the soaking water, the 1 teaspoon salt, ¾ ounce honey and 5 ounces whole wheat flour.
+Mix to combine.

 - If using a stand mixer, switch to the dough hook.
-Add the remaining bread flour, ¼ cup at a time, until the dough gathers around the hook and cleans the sides of the bowl.
+Add the remaining bread flour and knead until the dough gathers around the hook and cleans the sides of the bowl.
 If working by hand mix in as much flour as you can then turn the dough out onto a floured surface and finish kneading in the flour by hand.
 Knead the dough for 2-3 minutes.
 Form the dough into a smooth ball.

 - Place the dough into a lightly oiled bowl, turn once to coat the dough.
 After 60 minutes uncover the bowl, lift one side of the dough and fold it into the middle of the dough.
 Repeat with the other three sides of the dough then flip the dough over.
 You're basically turning the dough inside-out to redistribute the yeast.
 Cover the bowl and after 60 minutes repeat the procedure again.
 Cover the bowl and after 60 minutes turn the dough one more time.
 By now the dough should be lively, elastic and airy.
 If the dough is still sluggish give it another hour or two at room temperature.
 Cover tightly and refrigerate overnight or proceed with forming the loaf to bake the same day.